Why Did We Stop Going Back to The Moon?

 Apollo 17 last one to the moon

-It would now be for low-earth orbit missions only.
-Basically, it will be a space truck moving men and equipment to and from orbit.
-But neither Skylab nor the shuttle had that wow factor of the Apollo 11 mission.
+It would now be used only for low-earth orbit missions.
+Basically, it would be a space truck moving men and equipment to and from orbit.
+But neither Skylab nor the shuttle had the wow factor of the Apollo 11 mission.

-The much hoped-for giant leap for humankind will be limited to a few hundred miles above the Earth, and as such, we no longer needed with massive rockets capable of returning to the moon all the infrastructure to build and launch them.
-The moon became a footnote in space history for the next 50 plus years as robotic probes took over the job of exploring the solar system.
+The much hoped-for giant leap for humankind will be limited to a few hundred miles above the Earth, and as such, we no longer need massive rockets capable of returning to the moon all the infrastructure to build and launch them.
+The moon became a footnote in space history for the next 50-plus years as robotic probes took over the job of exploring the solar system.

 The Economist